area17/time/README.md

 * Digital clock layout fix
 * adding package.json version number to CSS and JS file src to combat cache for screen savers

+### v3.0.9

+* Refactored analogue clock JS to have more accurate display and removed `-webkit` prefixed props

 ## 2017 Refresh 1 (v2)

 * Redesigned to reflect new AREA17 website,